 - b.
 Flooring and base: - i.
 Lobby areas to be terrazzo and/or luxury vinyl tile with cork backing. - ii.
 Common areas to have luxury vinyl tile with cork backing. - iii.
 Common area restrooms to have porcelain ceramic, through-body tile.
 Larger tile size, minimum 6"X6", is preferred for ease of maintenance.
 Coordinate tile size with slope to drain, as needed. - iv.
 Basement level flooring to have epoxy coating. - c.
 Ceiling Finish - Where exposed concrete ceilings are provided, a skim coat shall be applied to achieve a smooth, flat surface before painting.
 Textured ceilings will not be allowed, including for the purpose of concealing surface imperfections. - 2.
 Doors, frames, and hardware: unless otherwise noted, required by fire ratings, accessibility requirements, or other code reasons: - a.
 Doors: solid, flush wood - i.
 Provide stain grade maple doors along corridors, typical - ii.
 Provide paint grade birch doors within spaces - b.
 Door nominal dimensions: 36" wide, 6'-8" high, and 1-3/4" thick - c.
 Frames: steel - d.
 Door hardware shall comply with GW Design Standards, Specification Guidelines and GW "CFT Security & Access Standards". - e.
 An automatic door opener shall be provided for all accessible restroom doors. - f.
 See design standards as well as door and door hardware sections for additional information. - 3.
 Signage for individual rooms is by owner.
 Designer to coordinate work with owner-provided signage standards and locations. - 4.
 Bulletin boards, display cases, tack strips and other tackable surfaces shall conform to 10 11 23 Bulletin Boards and Bulletin Board Cabinets.
 Stretched- and fabric-wrapped panel systems shall not be utilized in residence halls. - 5.
 Public Entrances - a.
 All building entries serving the public and directly connected to the outdoors shall contain a permanently installed entryway floor mat system.
 The system shall comply with current LEED requirements.
 See 12 48 16 Entry Floor Grilles for additional requirements.
 Also see "Entry Vestibule" below for primary entrance requirements. - 6.
 Windows - a.
-Windows readily accessible from outside shall include glass break detectors per The University's Security and Access Standards. - b.
+Security screens or glass break detectors shall be provided for windows readily accessible from the outside, as appropriate to the building, building historic designation(s) and GWPD building-specific requirements, if applicable.
+Glass break detectors are to be approved by the following GW divisions/departments: Housing/CLRE, Construction Management and Campus Planning, and Environmental Health and Safety. - b.
 Window treatment shall be 1" deep aluminum mini-blinds, color to match Bali #112, Alabaster. - c.
 Window sills shall be metal clad, with the color coordinated to match window frames.
 When the budget allows, solid surface sills are preferred. - i.
-All bathroom windows shall have a sloped solid surface sill. - d.
-Operable Windows - i.
-Operation of residence hall windows for emergency escape and rescue shall comply with DC Construction Codes. - ii.
-Operable windows shall have a removable glass fiber insect screen in charcoal color on the inside of each operable sash.
+All bathroom windows shall have a sloped solid surface sill.

-- iii.
+- d.
+Operable windows shall have a removable glass fiber insect screen in charcoal color on the inside of each operable sash. - e.
 Casement and awning windows shall have a crank operator. - 7.
 Interior Life Safety - a.
 Fire Protection: Sprinklers and fire alarms shall comply with all applicable building codes and regulations, including NFPA, as well as FM Global. - b.
 Refer to Divisions 21 and 28 for additional information. - 8.
 Thermal Comfort - a.
 All residential units shall have at least one operable window.
 If that is not possible, those units shall have heat pumps or a four-pipe fan coil unit. - b.
 HVAC: Refer to Division 23 for additional information. - 9.
 Indoor Air Quality - a.
-A CO detector shall be provided in mechanical rooms with fuel-burning equipment. - CO detectors in residence halls shall be in accordance with the current DC Construction Code. - c.
+A CO detector shall be provided in mechanical rooms with fuel-burning equipment. - b.
+CO detectors in residence halls shall be in accordance with the current DC Construction Code. - c.
 The building shall comply with the indoor air quality requirements of ASHRAE 62.1/62.2.